martinarielriveros/apitest/README.md

 </p>

-The steps to achieve the deploy were clear:
+The steps to achieve the deploy were:

 - Create the First Repository
 - Create a virtual environment for dependencies (just the relevants to the project).
 This was *ignored* in repos.